Erunno/regcm-in-clouds/README.md

 $> ch-image build -f Dockerfile.regcm .
 ```

-Convert RegCM image to Charlie image instance.
-We are using `imgdir` to store the state of the instance:
+Convert RegCM image to Charlie image.
+We are using `imgdir` to store the state of the image:

 ```bash
 $> ch-convert -i ch-image -o dir regcm imgdir